tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 ## Requests and responses include headers too

 When you type an address into a website, you see only the body of the response.
 But actually, there's more going on behind the scenes.
-When you make the request, you're sending a header that contains information about the request.
-The response also contains a header.
+When you make the request, you're sending a (request) header that contains information about the request.
+The response also contains a (response) header.

 1. To see the response header in a curl request, include `-i` in the curl request: